Chart Color Schemes

 An assessment of population growth drivers in Hawthorndene reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Hawthorndene statistical area (Lv2) is around 3,544 people.
-This reflects an increase of 155 individuals since the 2021 Census, which reported a population of 3,389 people in the area.
-The change was inferred from AreaSearch's estimation of the resident population at 3,532 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 5 validated new addresses since the Census date.
-This level of population results in a density ratio of 647 persons per square kilometer.
-Over the past decade, the Hawthorndene (SA2) has shown resilient growth patterns with a compound annual growth rate of 1.3%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 55% of overall population gains during recent periods.
+As of Feb 2026, the population of Hawthorndene is estimated at around 3545 people.
+This reflects an increase of 156 individuals since the 2021 Census, which reported a population of 3389 people.
+The change is inferred from AreaSearch's estimation of the resident population at 3532 following examination of ABS' latest ERP data release in June 2024 and an additional 5 validated new addresses since the Census date.
+This level of population results in a density ratio of 648 persons per square kilometer, offering significant space per person and potential room for further development.
+Over the past decade, Hawthorndene has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 55% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Looking ahead, population projections indicate an increase just below the median of national areas, with the area expected to increase by 419 persons to 2041, reflecting a total increase of 12.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected, with Hawthorndene projected to increase by 406 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12% in total over the 17 years.

 Frequently Asked Questions - Population